 Any person who is convicted of DWI may be sentenced with jail time, fines, community service, probation, and mandatory rehabilitation.
 DWI crimes may be classified as a misdemeanor (SP.) or a felony offense (SP.)
-Classification depends on if the person has prior DWI convictions, if there was a child in the car, if there was accident or if someone was injured or even killed as a result of the DWI The penalty range for DWI, therefore, can range from probation or 180 days in county jail to life in prison.
+Classification depends on if the person has prior DWI convictions, if there was a child in the car, if there was accident or if someone was injured or even killed as a result of the DWI The penalty range for DWI, therefore, can range from probation or 180 days in county jail for a Misdemeanor to life in prison for a Felony DWI.
 Additionally, the person may lose his/her right to drive in the State of Texas.

 Am I Going to Jail?

-However, second and third DWI offences require some mandatory jail time as a condition of probation.
+However, second (Class A Misdemeanor) and third Felony DWI offences require some mandatory jail time as a condition of probation.

 Do I have to have an interlock device on my vehicle?